Barry Prudom

 It was the first time a police PR man spoke to the media directly from the crime scene and set a precedent for the way police deal with the media during major investigations.

 Police knew they had to keep the media on their side and the best way to do that was to give them regular updates.
-They knew Prudom was still in Malton; in fact he was holding an elderly couple hostage in their home, but they wanted him to believe they were seeking him elsewhere.
+They knew Prudom was still in Malton; in fact, he was holding an elderly couple hostage in their home, but they wanted him to believe they were seeking him elsewhere.
 The safety of the public was uppermost in the police minds.
 The media reports were invaluable because they led Prudom to believe that the hunt was concentrated outside the town in Dalby Forest.
 There he'd earlier shot and injured another policeman.
 If he'd known police were getting close to him, he could well have harmed his hostages."

 Believing the immediate pressure was off him, Prudom fled the house leaving his hostages unharmed.
 Minutes later, a firearms squad from Greater Manchester was on the scene and Prudom was told to give himself up.
-Stun grenades were thrown by the police and, on hearing a gunshot from Prudom's location, officers to opened fire When firing subsided, Prudom was found dead in the hideout.
+Stun grenades were thrown by the police and, on hearing a gunshot from Prudom's location, officers opened fire When firing subsided, Prudom was found dead in the hideout.